Early thin-disc assembly revealed by JWST edge-on galaxies: Methods

 \subsection{Tests on the mock data}

 We fit the mock data using the model described in Section~\ref{sec:3d}, which is defined by seven parameters: the galaxy centre ($x_\mathrm{c}, y_\mathrm{c}$), the radial scale length ($h_r$), the vertical scale height ($z_0$), the central intensity ($I_0$), the position angle ($\theta$), and the inclination ($i$).
 To define the prior for $z_0$, we introduce a scaling factor $z_\text{scale}$ such that $z_0 = h_r z_\text{scale}$, where $z_\text{scale}$ is restricted to values between 0.05 and 1.
-This constraint ensures that the scale height remains smaller than the radial scale length, thereby avoiding degeneracies between these two parameters.
+This constraint ensures that the scale height remains smaller (or equal) than the radial scale length, thereby avoiding degeneracies between these two parameters.
 For the remaining parameters, we adopt uniform or log-uniform priors as appropriate.
 Table~\ref{tab:disc_prior} summarises the assumed prior ranges for all parameters.

-In Figure~\ref{fig:full_sn.png} we present the results of our tests, showing how well our tool recovers the scale length (left panel) and scale height (right panel) as a function of S/N. The ratio between the best-fit scale length and the input (“true”) value used to generate the mocks remains close to unity, indicating that the radial scale length is robustly recovered over the full S/N range.
+In Fig.~\ref{fig:full_sn.png} we present the results of our tests, showing how well our tool recovers the scale length (left panel) and scale height (right panel) as a function of S/N. The ratio between the best-fit scale length and the input (“true”) value used to generate the mocks remains close to unity (see details in Appendix \ref{appedix:mockdata}), indicating that the radial scale length is robustly recovered over the full S/N range.
 We find similarly good performance for the inclination, as shown in Appendix \ref{appedix:mockdata}.